We offer emotional support through our Sight Loss Counselling team, a group of professional telephone and online counsellors.

-As an organisational member of BACP we are bound by its ethical framework for good practice in counselling.
+We are bound by the BACP ethical framework for good practice in counselling.
 We also comply with the Data Protection Act.

-With online counselling we will send you an email back in the next few days to start the process.
-With telephone counselling one of the team will usually phone you within an week (although it might take longer at busy times) to book an initial assessment, giving you the chance to talk about your situation and to explore what further support could be helpful.
-Any further sessions will be arranged at a convenient time to you.
+A member of the team will aim to get back to you within a week to book an initial assessment (although it might take longer at busier times), giving you the chance to talk about your situation and to explore that further support could be helpful.
+Any further sessions will be arranged at a time convenient to you.

 We do not charge for sessions or calls.

 We offer our telephone counselling to adults and children/young people from 11 years up.
 Our online counselling is only for those 18 and over.